RLC Analyzer

 A deterministic, closed-form RL / RLC simulator for pulse and sinusoidal excitation.

 This project is not a numerical toy.
-It is a physics-defensible analytic engine designed to:
+It is a physics-defensible analytical engine designed to:

 Design Philosophy